- Labial hypertrophy means the labia are larger than normal.

 Is it normal to feel upset about having labial hypertrophy?

-Although labial hypertrophy is not a serious medical condition, young women can feel “different”.
-Girls may feel frustrated or distressed particularly if the enlarged labia cause irritation and limits the kinds of activities that can be done comfortably.
+Some girls may feel upset if the enlarged labia cause irritation and limits the kinds of activities that can be done comfortably.
 However, it’s also perfectly normal not to be upset about your labia and to be accepting of your body.
-If having labial hypertrophy causes you to feel bad about yourself, you should talk to a parent or trusted adult and make an appointment with your health care provider to talk about treatment options.
+If having labial hypertrophy causes you to feel bad about yourself, you should talk to a parent or trusted adult and make an appointment with your health care provider.

 Why am I different from my mom?

-Your labia may or may not be different from your mom’s; however if you are shaving your pubic hair, any differences in the size or appearance of their labia is more obvious.
+Your labia may or may not be different from your mom’s.
+If you shave your pubic hair, you are more likely to notice any differences in the size or appearance of your labia.

 What is the treatment for labial hypertrophy?

 Young women who have enlarged labia do not need to have surgery.
+Labia come in all shapes and sizes and these variations are all normal.
 If however, one or both labia cause discomfort or emotional distress, surgery may be recommended.
 Labioplasty involves reshaping one or both labia so they are smaller in size.
 This type of surgery should be done by a gynecology surgeon who has expertise with this type of procedure.
 Having a labioplasty is an emotional decision for most young women.
 You should be able to talk with your health care provider openly and have all of your questions answered before you decide to have the procedure.
-Many young women accept that their labia are unique and decide not to have a labioplasty or decide to wait until they are older to have it done.
+Many young women accept that their labia are unique and decide not to have a labioplasty or wait until they are older to decide.

 If you are having trouble understanding what your labia will look like after a labioplasty, ask to see a picture or have your health care provider make a simple drawing of the way your labia looks now and what it will look like after the surgery.